Find all Thai recipes here.

 - 2 tbsp mungbeans

-Good to know: sticky rice, pandan leaves and mung beans are available at Asian supermarkets.
+Good to know: sticky rice, pandan leaves and mung beans are available at most Asian supermarkets.

 Instructions Mango Sticky Rice